-Domestic students: Access your study plan on the University's Degree Finder website.
+Domestic students: Access your study plan on the faculty's Study Plans webpage.

 International students: All international students are given a study plan outlining their first year enrolments.
-For future enrolments, please refer to the study plan of your program on the Degree Finder
+For future enrolments, please refer to the study plan of your program on the faculty's Study Plans webpage.

 Consider your 1st year undergraduate mathematics enrolments